maame-deveer/existingdev/aboutme.md

 ## about me

 I am a junior software engineer figuring out my footing in the tech world.
 Mainly coding in C# and eager to explore the .Net Ecosystem.
 Also currently learning rust, excited to explore its memory management and safety capabilities.
-I want to document my journey as a software engineer as I explore the deep hollow that is the tech world.
+I want to document my journey as a software engineer as I explore various tools, languages and innovations in my journey within the tech world.